 Helen Martino

-Helen studied at the Central School of Art and Design, London in 1969 after completing her Foundation at Farnham in 1965.
-She also holds a Diploma in Printmaking at Anglia Ruskin University.
-She has exhibited nationally over 20 years and in Belgium and Holland since 2002.
+Helen studied at the Central School of Art and Design in London in 1969 after completing her Foundation at Farnham in 1965.
+She also holds a Diploma in Printmaking from Anglia Ruskin University.
+She has exhibited nationally for over 20 years and in Belgium and Holland since 2002.

-“I am fascinated by body language within both the moving and still image.
+“I am fascinated by body language within both moving and still images.
 The exaggerated and stylised movements in silent movies provide inspiration.
-Equally interesting are Mogul and Persian miniatures; a still gesture, combined with intricate and symbolic composition, captures a moment which tells both a past and a future story.
-My sculptures, often intimate in size, relate to the moment, where great or small events in people’s lives are revealed by gesture and communication.”
+Equally interesting are Mogul and Persian miniatures; a static gesture, combined with intricate and symbolic composition, captures a moment that tells both a past and a future story.
+My sculptures, often intimate in size, relate to moments where significant or small events in people’s lives are revealed through gestures and communication.”

-Helen uses hand building techniques with soft, flexible sheets of high-firing clay.
-These are freely cut, curved and twisted.
-Surfaces are decorated with slips, under-glaze pigments, paper and wax resists.
-Silver, gold and copper leaf and lustres are often added.
+Helen uses hand-building techniques with soft, flexible sheets of high-firing clay.
+These sheets are freely cut, curved, and twisted.
+Surfaces are decorated with slips, underglaze pigments, paper and wax resists.
+Silver, gold, and copper leaf as well as lustres are often added.